nl-design-system/rotterdam/README.md

 **This project is very much WORK IN PROGRESS and all components are released as _alpha_ version.
 Always define the exact version you want to use, and test for breaking changes before upgrading to a newer alpha release.**

-This project is part of a community iniative to use NL Design System components for projects that need to adhere to the Rotterdam Design System.
+This project is part of a community indicative to use NL Design System components for projects that need to adhere to the Rotterdam Design System.
 Teams from the central Municipality of Rotterdam, as well as those who are contracted by them to develop websites and apps, are able to collaborate via this project.

 Applying design elements from this project is strictly prohibited for organisations that are not part of the Municipality of Rotterdam.
 These excluded elements can be found in the `/proprietary` directory.

 ## How to use Rotterdam Design System

 Rotterdam is using components from the NL Design System community, candidate and hall-of-fame.
 This means multiple npm packages might need to be installed to have access to all components in your application.
-Read the [developer getting started documentation](https://nldesignsystem.nl/meedoen/als-developer/aan-de-slag) on the NL Design System website to learn more.
+Read the [developer getting started documentation](https://nldesignsystem.nl/handboek/developer/aan-de-slag/) on the NL Design System website to learn more.

 The [Rotterdam Storybook](https://nl-design-system.github.io/rotterdam/) gives guidance on which components to use and which packages to include.

 ### In HTML

-This example is using the [unpkg.com CDN](unpkg.com) for prototyping.
+This example is using the [unpkg.com CDN](https://unpkg.com/) for prototyping.
 This is a bit slower as the latest version is automatically chosen.
-For production you shouldn't use this CDN.
+For production, you shouldn't use this CDN.

 Include the Design Token CSS variables: